Treadmill mats can be a lifesaver if you want to get a treadmill in your apartment.

-If you want to be able to use it for other low noise exercise machines such as a quiet rowing machine or quiet exercise bike then a full-sized mat would be a better choice (these may still work for some other exercise machines depending on how they are set up).
+If you want to be able to use it for other low noise exercise machines such as a quiet rowing machine, quiet exercise bike or elliptical then a full-sized mat would be a better choice (these may still work for some other exercise machines depending on how they are set up).

 The non-slip mat is made up of squares which measure 3.9” X 3.9” X 0.5” (10cm x 10cm x 1.3cm).

 Each tile weighs a diminutive 0.33lbs (0.15kg) yet has a massive weight capacity of 1100lbs (500kg), this is due to its high density which means it will do a great job of deadening vibrations as well as protecting your floor.

 This is a great space-saving option which will do a good job of minimising sound transfer.

 6. XCEL Heavy Duty Equipment Pads

 Another treadmill coaster style product, these save space and do a great job of protecting your floor and, most importantly, they are significantly cheaper than a full-size treadmill mat.